Azure/Azure-AI-Content-Safety-Private-Preview/README.md

 ### Step 1.
 Whitelist your subscription ID

-1. Submit this form by filling your subscription ID to whitelist this feature to you: [Microsoft Forms](https://forms.office.com/r/izy7c2QgwC).
+1. Submit this form by filling in your subscription ID to let us whitelist this feature : [Microsoft Forms](https://forms.office.com/r/izy7c2QgwC).
-2. The whitelist will take a few minutes to approve.
-After it does, go to next step.
+2. The whitelist will take a few hours to approve.

 ### Step 2.
 Create and subscribe to a Content Moderator resource